StartupEmbassy/cryptotest2/LLM_START_HERE.md

-# LLM Start Guide - Panel
+# LLM Start Guide - CryptoPanel

-Welcome to **Panel**, a crypto price dashboard project.
+Welcome to **CryptoPanel**, a crypto price dashboard project.
 Read this document from top to bottom before touching any code or docs and keep it open while you work.

 ## Reading Order
 1. This file (rules and expectations)